rsaarelm/tt/README.md

 This is useful for status displays like a custom command prompt or a desktop status bar to have your clock situation visible at a glance.

+Again, you are not expected to use tt as your only application when managing your lists.
+If you make mistakes filing clock items, there are no tt commands to change existing entries and you need to use a text editor and correct the entries by hand in your `todo.txt` file.
+The reason tt files even the "done" entries in `todo.txt` instead of `done.txt` is that this allows you to use the `done.txt` file as a frozen append-only storage that you file done items from todo.txt in once you're happy with them.

 ## Goal tracking

 You can use tt to track goals that you work towards cumulatively.
 Write